What the Black Belt Carries

 translating research into form

-As my research deepened, I became less interested in representing history than in asking how it might generate form.
+As my research deepened, I became interested in asking how history might generate form.
 I began treating archival materials not as images to reproduce, but as sets of instructions for making.
 My challenge became developing a sculptural language that could emerge from research without simply illustrating it.

 A nineteenth-century map of county-level cotton production in Alabama became one of the project's primary points of departure.
-Rather than reproducing the map, I translated its underlying data into the physical structure of the work.
-Counties associated with greater cotton production received additional layers of acrylic, creating a subtle topography of accumulation that speaks to the scale of the plantation economy without reproducing its visual logic.
+Rather than reproducing the map as an image, I became interested in what it could reveal about the historical forces that shaped the landscape.
+I translated its underlying data into the physical structure of the work.
+Counties associated with greater cotton production received additional layers of acrylic paint, creating a subtle topography of accumulation that speaks to the scale of the plantation economy without reproducing its visual logic.
+In this approach, I found an important precedent in the work of Mark Bradford, whose use of maps and urban histories demonstrated how cartographic information can become a generative material structure.

 This approach grew out of a broader interest in translation as an artistic methodology.
-While developing What the Black Belt Carries, I was simultaneously creating Laughin' & Talkin': A Study in Translating Line into Space during an artist residency at the Eames Ranch.
-That project explored how the underlying structure of an image might move from one medium to another without becoming a literal copy.
-That inquiry carried directly into this work, where maps, photographs, and historical sources became material processes rather than subjects to depict.
+While developing What the Black Belt Carries, I was simultaneously creating Laughin' & Talkin': A Study in Translating Line Into Space during an artist residency at the Eames Ranch.
+That project explored how the underlying structure of a drawing might move from one medium to another without becoming a literal copy.
+The same question carried into this work.
+Rather than asking how to represent history, I became interested in how historical knowledge might become material.
+I was also influenced by the drawings of Richard Serra, whose use of drawing as a process of accumulation and material thinking reinforced my interest in allowing form to emerge through making rather than illustration.

 material continuities